Teen Literacy Tips

 2. There are many teachers and presenters who give great workshops but need a place to get the word out.
 TeacherClockHours.com is that place.
 I wanted to help presenters find an audience.

 If you live outside Washington State , there are resources for you as well.
 If you’re interested in becoming a workshop presenter yourself, check out Resources for Workshop Presenters.
-I’ve also set up a page describing a way for you to add to your teaching salary through shopping online.
-If you’re a regular blog reader, you probably shop online.
-The Teachers Shopping Network by My Power Mall harnesses the power of online shopping in order to help you make money.

 Videos for Professional Development

-Another professional development resource comes from Wesley Freyer at Moving at the Speed of Creativity.
+Another professional development resource comes from Wesley Fryer at Moving at the Speed of Creativity.
 Wesley has added a terrific new section to his site called “Videos for Professional Development.”
 You won’t earn any credits or clock hours by watching these videos, but you’ll definitely learn by watching the videos he’s collected.

 Learner.org